Pandemic Business Continuity

 Software for your home computer

 The College has a Microsoft Campus Agreement that provides work-at-home rights for MS Office (Word, Excel, Outlook Email, PowerPoint, and Access Database) for all faculty and staff home computers.
-The software is free, but must be ordered on media costing about $5 per copy.
+The software is free, but must be ordered on media or download costing about $10 per copy.
 The order form is linked from the Portal page (see next section).
-The College also provides Norton Anti-Virus work-at-home licenses for all faculty and staff home computers.
-That software can be downloaded directly from the Portal page.
+The College also provides Anti-Virus work-at-home licenses for all faculty and staff home computers.
+That software can be downloaded directly from the Downloads page.

 Administrative Computing Services for Faculty

-The Web Portal (home.purchase.edu) contains the Master Calendar of Events, Announcements from College Officers, Deans and Directors, and links to the Employee Services site.
+The Web Portal (https://www.purchase.edu/faculty-and-staff) contains the Master Calendar of Events, Announcements from College Officers, Deans and Directors, and links to the Employee Services site.

 The Employee Services site is where Faculty and staff self-service web applications such as class lists, grades, enrollment reports, committee web sites, and other resources can be found.